-Gasoline tax is the largest of State's revenue sources, providing about \$117.4 million in revenue in FY 2019.
-This tax is 17 cents per gallon of gasoline sold, with about three-fourths distributed to the State Road Fund and the remainder distributed primarily to municipalities and counties.
-It is the one major tax that was not increased during the special session of 2003.
+Gasoline tax provided about \$111.8 million in revenue in FY 2020 and for the first time, special fuel revenue surpassed gasoline revenue, as the spread of COVID-19 and the stay-at-home order issued by the Governor largely impacted gasoline consumption.
+Gasoline tax is 17 cents per gallon of gasoline sold, with about three-fourths distributed to the State Road Fund and the remainder distributed primarily to municipalities and counties.
 Historically, gasoline gallons sold remained relatively stable from 1995 to 1999, decreased slightly in 2001, reached a new peak in 2007, and slightly declined during the great recession and the 2011-2014 period of high gas prices.
 Starting from 2016, gasoline gallons sold have begun to increase significantly benefiting from relatively low and stable petroleum prices, and from a shift in consumers' preferences from passenger cars to SUVs and light trucks, and reached a new record peak in 2019.

-For the past 19 years, FY 2000 to FY 2019, Road Fund gasoline revenues averaged \$111 million; gasoline revenues only varied by more than a few million from that average twice (\$7 million above average in FY 2019 and \$6 million below average in FY 2012).
-In the next few years, increasing passenger vehicle efficiency and only modest increases in New Mexico's population are expected to keep this revenue stream flat or declining.
+For the past 20 years, between FY 2001 and FY 2020, Road Fund gasoline revenues have averaged \$111 million; gasoline revenues have only varied by more than a few million from that average twice (about \$7 million above average in FY 2019 and \$6 million below average in FY 2012).
+In the next fiscal year, gasoline consumption is expected to be partially impacted by the pandemic, and to slightly recover in FY 2022.

-Special fuel tax (primarily diesel) is the second largest of the state's revenue sources, providing about \$113.4 million in FY 2019.
+Special fuel tax (primarily diesel) provided about \$118.3 million in FY 2020.
 The tax per gallon was raised from 18 to 21 cents per gallon effective in FY 2005.
 Of the 21 cents, the State Road Fund receives 19 cents, with the remainder going to the Local Governments Road Fund.
 Including the 2003 special legislative session rate increase, special fuels grew by \$27.0 million, or 36%, from FY 2004 to FY 2008.
 Special fuel, over time, has been a strongly growing revenue source with an average annual compound growth rate of 5.2% from 1988 to 2008.
-After the collapse of the national housing bubble, special fuel revenue fell to a low of \$85.6 million in FY 2009, climbed slowly to \$100.1 million in FY 2017, and thanks to a strong national economy coupled with the oil boom in the Permian Basin region has reached a new peak in FY 2018 and in FY 2019, collecting \$108.1 million and \$113.4 million, respectively.
-Special fuel revenue is expected to surpass gasoline revenue by FY 2021.
+After the collapse of the national housing bubble, special fuel revenue fell to a low of \$85.6 million in FY 2009, climbed slowly to \$100.1 million in FY 2017, and thanks to a strong national economy coupled with the oil boom in the Permian Basin region has reached a new peak in FY 2019, collecting \$113.4 million, and has continued to grow in FY 2020, even with the pandemic affecting both the national economy and oil prices.